-The Executive Director and Board Chair Relationship
+The ED and Board Chair Relationship

 Building a Positive Working Relationship